 He wondered at the change in her tone of voice the moment he mentioned her mother.
 “Someone broke in a week ago.”

-Sonya stared at him, in shock.
-Liam saw her emerald eyes change to a silvery sage as she frowned, clearly upset.
-She remained silent as she grabbed the keys, shut and locked the door.
-She did not speak until they reached the front gate.
+SONYA stared at him in shock.
+Liam saw her emerald eyes cloud as she frowned, clearly upset.
+She remained silent as she grabbed the keys, shut and locked the door, and headed up the garden path to the gate.
 That was something new.
 Sonya had always been an open sort, talking out whatever she was thinking without hesitation.
 At least, with him and their friends.

 “I’ve spoken to my mother every day this month.
 She never mentioned a break-in.”

 “We didn’t notice anything missing when we investigated, but you would likely know better than we would.”